 Overview

 A thoracic aortic aneurysm is a weakened area in the body's main artery in the chest.
 The body's main artery is called the aorta.
-When the aortic wall is weak, the artery may widen.
-When the vessel is significantly widened, it's called an aneurysm.
+When the aortic wall is weak, the artery may get wider.
+When the artery gets very wide, it's called an aneurysm.
+An aneurysm can happen anywhere in the thoracic aorta, including near the heart.

-Thoracic aortic aneurysms are less common than aneurysms that form in the lower part of the aorta, called abdominal aortic aneurysms.
+Thoracic aortic aneurysms are less common than aneurysms in the lower part of the aorta, called abdominal aortic aneurysms.

 Symptoms

 Thoracic aortic aneurysms often grow slowly.
-There are usually no symptoms, making them difficult to detect.
+There are usually no symptoms.
+That makes them hard to find.
 Many start small and stay small.
-Others grow bigger over time.
-How quickly a thoracic aortic aneurysm may grow is difficult to predict.
+Others get bigger over time.
+How quickly a thoracic aortic aneurysm may grow is hard to predict.

 As a thoracic aortic aneurysm grows, symptoms may include: